 The fact that Felina Malfoy helped Daisy Evans earn a spot on the Slytherin Quidditch team was not lost on either one of the girls.
 The rest of the school didn't know the details; they just knew that Daisy had shown up to the tryouts, and when Marcy Flint asked her which position she was trying for, Daisy looked at her like a gnome just thrown from the garden.
 Marcy mumbled something about "Muggle-raised," which made Daisy feel bad, but then Marcy said, "Well, what are you waiting for?
 Get on that broom and show me what you've got."
 Daisy did, and not knowing what else to do, she had flown around the pitch a few times, zig-zagging in between the goal-posts for fun.
 Then she heard Marcy laughing.
 Calling Daisy back to the ground, Marcy said, "You're trying out for Seeker.
 We'll explain the rules of Quidditch later, yeah?"

-Sam and Alex Weasley, who made the team for the second year in a row as Beaters, volunteered to explain the basics of the game to her the following day.
+Sam and Alex Weasley, who made the team as Beaters, volunteered to explain the basics of the game to her the following day.
 "Slytherin has been on a winning streak," they told her.
 "You're joining the best team at Hogwarts."

 This should have made Daisy nervous with the burden of high expectations, but instead she was bolstered by the twins' cheerful confidence.